qooxdoo/qooxdoo/docs/core/understanding_properties.md

 Sometimes it may be necessary for an applyXxx method to take some time to complete, in which case it is necessary to consider coding asynchronously to allow for a better user experience.
-Perhaps more importantly, if your apply method includes triggering a server roundtrip then changes to the specification (
+Perhaps more importantly, if your apply method includes triggering a server round trip then changes to the specification (
 <https://xhr.spec.whatwg.org/>) have deprecated synchronous XMLHttpRequest, and
-some browsers (eg Safari) already have very short timeouts for synchronous XMLHttpRequests which cannot be overridden.
+some browsers (e.g. Safari) already have very short timeouts for synchronous XMLHttpRequests which cannot be overridden.

 Properties can be made asynchronous by using qx.Promise.